dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

     title: Dendron
     author: "dendronhq"
     twitter: "dendronhq"
-    description: "Dendron is a local-first, markdown based, hierarchical note taking tool.
+    description: "Dendron is a local-first, Markdown-based, hierarchical note taking tool.
 It is meant to help you create, organize, and collaborate on knowledge bases of any size."
 vaults:
     - fsPath: vault
 ```